githubtraining/security/responses/03_accidental-close.md

-Oh no! you've closed the PR instead of merging.
-I'll reopen, you can merge.
+Oh no! you've closed this issue without opening a pull request.
+I'll open it again for you.
+Remember, here's how you move forward: